IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 * `23` - payload is an IPX packet.

-All of the IPv6 values correspond to IPv6 packets; code reading files should check for all of them.
+All of the IPv6 values correspond to IPv6 packets; code reading files MUST treat all of them as ndicating an IPv6 packet.

 ## LINKTYPE_LORATAP